pve-loong64-port/proxmox-backup/docs/local-zfs.rst

   ZED_EMAIL_ADDR="root"

-Please note that Proxmox Backup forwards mails to `root` to the email address configured for the root user.
+Please note that Proxmox Backup Server forwards mails to `root` to the email address configured for the root user.